-The next deadline for applications is December 31st for Spring 2015 Internships.
+The next deadline for applications is May 1st for Summer 2017 Internships.
 To apply, please fill out the application below.

 Internship positions and job descriptions are listed below: